electron/electronjs.org-old/data/blog/electron-7-0.md

 ## Breaking Changes

-More information about these and future changes can be found on project's [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/api/breaking-changes.md) page.
+More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/api/breaking-changes.md) page.

  * Removed deprecated APIs:
      * Callback-based versions of functions that now use Promises. [#17907](https://github.com/electron/electron/pull/17907)